|

 Essays, Notes, References, Bibliography, Photos, Index

-by William Patrick Patterson
+| | Adi Da Samraj Realized or/and Deluded? by William Patrick Patterson

 The first critical assessment of the life of Adi Da Samraj and his teachings.
 Born he said in the "Bright," with his kundalini risen after only a few years of practice, Franklin Jones had a breakthrough into the pointless point of view.
 Young, hip, articulate and funny, this first American-born guru had a meteoric rise, bringing him thousands of seekers until the sex scandals brought a public shaming and his withdrawal to a Fijian island hermitage where he, now Adi Da Samraj, announced he was God Incarnate.